cweiske/jsonmapper/README.rst

 Handling invalid or missing data
 ================================
 During development, APIs often change.
-To get notified about such changes, JsonMapper may throw exceptions in case of either missing or yet unknown data.
+To get notified about such changes, JsonMapper can be configured to throw exceptions in case of either missing or yet unknown data.

 Unknown properties